AzureCosmosDB/scenario-based-labs/IoT/Demo step-by step - Cosmos DB scenario-based labs - IoT.md

    ![The debug button is highlighted.](media/vs-debug.png 'Debug')

 3. When the console window appears, enter **3** to simulate 50 vehicles.
 The generator will resize the requested throughput for the `metadata` container, uses the bulk importer to seed the container, and resize the throughput back to 15,000 RU/s.

+   > Please note: The data seeding step can take anywhere from one to several minutes, depending on your machine and internet speed.

    ![3 has been entered in the console window.](media/cmd-run.png 'Generator')